How to Protect Your Facebook Account from Hackers

 Having your Facebook account hacked is bad news, but there are many ways to protect yourself from getting hacked.

-The best way to keep your information safe online (whether it's Facebook, your email, bank accounts, etc.) is to learn how hackers get their hands onto your personal information.
+The best way to keep your information safe online (whether it's Facebook, your email, bank accounts, etc.) is to learn how hackers get their hands on your personal information.

 Hackers can use your Facebook credentials to spam your friends, write embarrassing things on your wall, lock you out of your account (and more.)